Knox-AAU/FunctionalityLayer_SemanticSearchEngine/README.md

 ```bash
 $ docker-compose up node
 ```
 Note: If node finishes compiling the web app, nothing will be printed after "Attaching to semanticNode" if this is the case you can continue.
-If not the message: `Server running at http://0.0.0.0:80/` will eventually will eventually be printed.
+If not the message: `Server running at http://0.0.0.0:80/` will eventually be printed.
 Now the app and server is ready, continue to next step.
 Note2: The terminal is now attached to the docker container and closing it or terminating the command will stop the container

 You can now navigate to localhost:8080 where the webapp should be running.